microsoft/AzureTRE/docs/tre-admins/setup-instructions/installing-workspace-service-and-user-resource.md

   "templateName": "tre-service-guacamole-windowsvm",
   "properties": {
     "display_name": "My VM",
-    "description": "Will be using this VM for my research" }
+    "description": "Will be using this VM for my research", "os_image": "Server 2019 Data Science VM"
   }
+}
 ```

+> Note: You can also specify "Windows 10" for a standard Windows 10 image

 The API will report the ``resourceId`` of the created user resource, which can be used to query deployment status by using ``/api/workspaces/<workspace_id>/workspace-service/<workspace_service_id>/user_resources/<resource_id>``.